quantum-engineering-polito/CourseNotes/README.md

 # Course Notes

+📚 Welcome to the Quantum Engineering notes repository

+This repository serves as a collaborative space where students can contribute and access comprehensive notes about Quantum Engineering.
+The notes are designed to enhance the learning experience by providing a collective resource for understanding, sharing insights, and collaborating on key topics.

+## Features

+- **Structured Notes:** Organized and structured notes covering various topics in Quantum Engineering.
+- **Accessible Online:** Notes are accessible online through [Quantum Engineering Polito CourseNotes](https://quantum-engineering-polito.github.io/CourseNotes/), providing a convenient platform for studying and reviewing.

 ## Environment Setup ⚙️

 👋 Welcome to the Course Notes repository!
 If you're new to GitHub, check out [this guide](https://github.com/firstcontributions/first-contributions) to get started.